-Who has accesses to the critical business applications of the organization?
-Who constantly works on a sensitive data base that is potentially prone to cyber threats?
+Who has access to the critical business applications of the organization?
+Who constantly works on a sensitive database that is potentially prone to cyber threats?
 It must be the employees of the organization, of course.

 Therefore, before the attackers can trick the employees or steal their identities, organizations should empower employees with regular security training and awareness sessions.

-Tips on conducting successful security training and awareness sessions
+Tips on conducting successful employees security training and awareness sessions

-Cyber security training and awareness should be a continuous process.
-It is best not to leave long gaps between two trainings- the employees may tend to forget the teachings, and will remain unaware of the latest cybersecurity trends.
-So, it is always advisable to conduct employee security training and awareness programs so that employees are updated about the latest cyber security challenges and measures.
+Cybersecurity training and awareness should be a continuous process.
+It is best not to leave long gaps between two training sessions – the employees may tend to forget the teachings and will remain unaware of the latest cybersecurity trends.
+So, it is always advisable to conduct employee security training and awareness programs so that employees are updated about the latest cybersecurity challenges and measures.

 #2 Cut theory get practical